cooper/ferret/doc/std/String.md

 $string.uppercase
 ```

-Computed property.
+Property.
 A string based on the original with an uppercase transformation.